-Supercharge your Android phone with Avast Cleanup
+Supercharge your iPhone with Avast One

 Your computer fan shouldn't be so loud that it can wake up your neighbor.
 A loud fan that sounds like it’s about to take off is not only unpleasant.
 The whirring or buzzing noise can also mean that something is seriously wrong.
 Learn how you can quiet the noise of your computer or laptop, and then get optimization software to keep your computer running smoothly.